The latest on our website

 On a typical day in 2025, the average person spends about half an hour commuting to work seated, 8 hours (or more) sitting in front of a computer, another half hour returning home, and finally at least 1–2 hours sitting in front of the TV.
 We’re exceeding even our nighttime sleep hours!

-New on our Blog: Training Interoception: A Possible Pathway Towards Bodily Self-Regulation
+Also on our Blog: Training Interoception: A Possible Pathway Towards Bodily Self-Regulation

 In the January blog post, we discussed interoception—the conscious experience of internal bodily states.
 Learning to listen to these signals may help us modulate how we perceive, anticipate, and interpret them.
 But how can we practice this?
 It sounds very interesting, but what exactly should we do if we want to improve our interoceptive skills?